Uncertainty is a fact of life for businesses. But that doesn’t mean it has to be a death sentence.

 There are a few things to keep in mind when building your support network:

 If you can find people who have faced similar challenges to the ones you’re currently facing, they’ll be able to provide valuable insights and advice.
-Look for networking groups, online forums, or even LinkedIn groups where you can connect with people who understand what you’re going through.
+Look for networking events, groups, online forums, or even LinkedIn groups where you can connect with people who understand what you’re going through.

 It can be difficult to reach out for help, but it’s important to remember that everyone needs a little assistance from time to time.
 Don’t be afraid to ask your support network for advice or assistance when you need it.